Puffy2511/Combined_Totals_Model/Methodology.md

 So the point of this model should be to evaluate whether or not a certain promotional bet is worth being taken.
 (The example in README would be a -EV bet according to this model).
 Ideally, you would want to calculate the value of a bet right before the match happens as thats when the most money pours in and bookmakers have to adjust to crowd behaviour.

 Unfortunately, when I was betting on these markets, I didn't use this model and as such, I couldn't track the amount of EV I was taking.
 However, the rule of thumb for these types of bets is that if the target was close to the sum of both player's means (which often it was) and the odds were far above 2, then it was usually EV.
-You can check my results for just betting on Combined Totals [here](https://docs.google.com/spreadsheets/d/1lVxZ-3RVlEv_6475TB3VJo7fqbQFWyEOgB0tDMa6zU0/edit?usp=sharing).
+You can check my results for just betting on Combined Totals [here](https://docs.google.com/spreadsheets/d/1lVxZ-3RVlEv_6475TB3VJo7fqbQFWyEOgB0tDMa6zU0/edit?usp=sharing) (using Bonusbank bet tracker).

 Another thing I should mention is that I did not use Kelly Criterion, simply because I already had a large enough bankroll and typically, promo bets have a cap on how much you can place which I guess is a limit of the simulations.

-# Assumptions
+# Assumptions and final thoughts

 Yeah, quite a few. 😬
 * We assume that all players follow a Normal Distribution.
 While this might be a good fit for midfielders who have high volume in getting disposals, probably isn't as good for lower disposal players.
 * Obviously, bookmaker margin should follow Favourite-Longshot bias but we're assuming that the vig applied on each line follows some fixed "stretch" factor k.
 * We are only using 1 bookmaker for data scraping.
 Not all bookmakers will price the lines the exact same so the model would be a bit more "accurate" in averaging multiple bookmaker odds to reduce variance but not sure if the computation is worth it, especially if you're calculating multiple players in succession.

+Was thinking of making this for quite a while but didn't have the time to until now.
+Tbh, it is a simple first project but wanted to demonstrate what I've learnt personally from betting so might move on to more difficult projects later on.